Berry Center 231

 PiE dissertation title: Postfire Species Shifts, and the Growth and Regeneration of Western Red Cedar (Thuja picata), a Range Margin Species, in Glacier National Park, Montana

-Positions after gradation: Gaylord donnelly postdoctoral fellow, Yale Insitute for Biospheric Studies
+Positions after graduation: Gaylord donnelly postdoctoral fellow, Yale Insitute for Biospheric Studies

 Post-doc research: Ecology of a high, semi-arid Andean food web in Argentina, where pumas and condors interact strongly with native camelids.

 PhD advisors: Steve Buskirk and Matt Kauffman

 PhD departments: Zoology and Physiology and the Wyoming Cooperative Fish and Wildlife Research Unit

 PiE dissertation title: The Influence of large carnivore recovery and summer conditions on the migratory elk of Wyoming's Absaroka Mountains

 Positions after graduation: 1) Post-doctoral researcher, Penn State University; 2) Research Assistant, Penn State University - website

 PiE dissertation title: Spatial and Temporal Controls on Population and Flux Processes in Steppe Ecosystems